-In today's social media world, it has become easier and more rewarding than ever to share false information about a person or business.
-Though online content is occasionally moderated for pornographic or other inappropriate elements, most content is unregulated for defamatory elements.
-It's important, therefore, that consumers, sharers, and potential victims better understand the landscape of online defamation.
+In today's social media world, it has become easier and more rewarding than ever for bloggers or online users to share false information about a person or business.
+Though online content is occasionally moderated for pornographic or legal issues involving other inappropriate elements, most content is unregulated for defamatory elements.
+It's important, therefore, that consumers, sharers, and potential victims better understand the landscape of online defamation and defamation law.

-Plaintiffs who have suffered online defamation often go after their Internet Service Provider (ISP) or the website that hosts the defamatory content at issue, like Facebook or Yelp.
-That's because these companies are wealthy and can afford to pay the plaintiff's damage demand.
-In the United States, however, pursuing an ISP or a Website is not a legitimate legal option for a plaintiff making a defamation claim.
-In 1995, Congress passed the Communications Decency Act, which protects ISPs and Website Hosts from defamation claims.
+Plaintiffs who have suffered online defamation often go after their Internet Service Provider (ISP) or the website that hosts the defamatory content at issue, like Facebook or Google or Yelp.
+That's because these companies are wealthy and can afford to pay the plaintiff's damage demand in defamation cases.
+In the United States, however, pursuing an ISP or a website is not a legitimate legal option for a plaintiff making a defamation claim.
+In 1995, Congress passed the Communications Decency Act, which protects ISPs, social media platforms and website hosts from defamation claims.

 Plaintiffs who believe they have been defamed online should bring a claim against the person or entity that actually made the defamatory statement.
 In doing so, the plaintiff will have to file suit in an appropriate state court.
 The appropriate state court should be determined after a jurisdictional analysis is conducted by an attorney.

 Defamation is generally defined as a false, published statement that is injurious to the plaintiff's reputation.
 An online posting, even on an obscure website, will likely be seen by a few people, thus satisfying the publication requirement.